Indiana begins planning for widespread rollout of electric vehicle charging stations

 The state of Indiana is beginning the process of deciding where and how to deploy electric vehicle (EV) charging stations and related equipment funded by the 2021 federal infrastructure law.

-On Monday, the Indiana Department of Transportation and the Indiana Office of Energy Development issued a joint request for information (RFI) seeking input from various stakeholders as the agencies work to develop the state's EV implementation plan.
+The Indiana Department of Transportation and the Indiana Office of Energy Development issued a joint request for information (RFI) recently seeking input from various stakeholders as the agencies work to develop the state's EV implementation plan.

 The Bipartisan Infrastructure Law allocates $14.7 million this year, and up to $100 million over five years, for Indiana to invest in Level 3 DC Fast Charge charging stations along federally designated alternative fuel corridors.